Retirement Planning Checklist

 6 Months Before Retiring

-- Fill out and mail the Retirement Allowance Estimate Request Form (PDF, 53 KB).
+- Fill out and mail the Retirement Allowance Estimate Request Form (PDF).

-- Review the Service Retirement Election Application (PDF, 77 KB) and think about the different retirement payment options available to you.
+- Review the Service Retirement Election Application (PDF) and think about the different retirement payment options available to you.

 - View important information on taxes and your retirement.